Gutermann-Promenade

 Schweinfurt

-Get on the saddle and off you go.
-First, the path leads along the beautiful Main River for about 6 kilometres.
+On the saddle and off you go.
+Initially, the route runs for around 6 kilometres along the beautiful River Main.

 The entrance to the Apothekergarten is via Ludwig-Grobe-Straße.

 Nature used to be our pharmacy.
-Wild-growing medicinal plants were everywhere, and the rural population diligently collected them and made teas and other tried-and-tested household remedies from them.
-In the apothecary garden in Schonungen, 140 native medicinal plants can be found in four areas.
+Wild medicinal plants were everywhere, and the rural population diligently collected them and used them to make teas and other tried and tested household remedies.
+In the apothecary garden in Schonungen, 140 indigenous medicinal plants can be found in four areas.
 Some of them are threatened with extinction or have already disappeared completely from our landscape.
 However, almost all of them are still in use today.
 Pharmaceutical companies conduct research on the plants and produce drops, ointments or tablets from their active ingredients.

-The medicinal plant garden is divided into different ailments: Which plants help with problems with digestion, circulation, wound treatment or when something gets to our kidneys?
-What do we do when we have a cough or when the liver and gall bladder need support?
-Overview panels make a visit to the apothecary garden exciting and educational.
-But it is also simply beautiful and soothing to stroll among the themed beds and the woody plants and perennials or to enjoy the aromatic air on a bench in the fragrance garden.
+The medicinal plant garden is organised according to various ailments: Which plants help with problems with digestion, circulation, wound treatment or when something is bothering us?
+What can we do for coughs or when the liver and gall bladder need support?
+Overview boards make a visit to the pharmacy garden exciting and informative.
+But it is also simply beautiful and pleasant to stroll between the themed beds and the shrubs and perennials or to savour the aromatic air on a bench in the scented garden.

 The Apothecary Garden is open all year round during the day.
-With its excellently signposted circular route, it is self-explanatory.
-It is also worth taking a guided tour in combination with a visit to the pharmacy museum in Mainberg.
+It is self-explanatory thanks to the excellently signposted circular route.
+It is also worth combining a guided tour with a visit to the pharmacy museum in Mainberg.

 Ludwig-Grobe-Straße